 Article Shortcuts (Jump To A Section)

 DISH Network, now branded as just DISH is a satellite TV company that was founded on March 4th, 1996 as a part of the satellite television equipment distributor EchoStar.

-As of November 2016, the company provides service to 13.24M television subscribers as well as 580,000 broadband Internet subscribers.
+As of November 2016, the company provides service to 13.24M television subscribers as well as 580,000 broadband Internet subscribers (satellite Internet).
 DISH employs in upwards of 17,000 employees with their headquarters based in Meridian, Colorado.

 Revenues in 2017 reached $14.4 billion, and the subsidiaries of DISH include Blockbuster LLC, Sling TV and Sling Media.